-Every three years, the Census Bureau, along with the United States Bureau of Labor Statistics, refreshes a study that forecasts job trends over the next ten years. he latest study was published back in January 2015; analyzing the job market in 2012, and making projections through the year 2022.
+Every two years, the Census Bureau, along with the United States Bureau of Labor Statistics, refreshes a study that forecasts job trends over the next ten years. he latest study was published back in September 2020; analyzing the job market in 2019 and making projections through the year 2029.

 In this article, we're going to start with a brief explanation of the study's' origin.
 Then we'll quickly slice and dice the data, identifying the hot job trends over the next decade.
 This summary data will not only include those sectors of the job market that are growing, but those jobs that are on the decline too.

-The latest version of the Occupational Outlook Handbook was released on January 30, 2015.
-This study is actually a composite of information gathered from three sources:
+The latest version of the Occupational Outlook Handbook was released on September 2020.
+This study is a composite of information gathered from three sources:

 We're going to split the results of these studies into two parts.
 In this article, we're going to run through what might be called "hot jobs."
 That will include fast growing jobs, calculated as both new jobs created as well as openings.
 In part two, we'll dive a bit deeper into requirements in terms of both work experience and education.